andrewstarritt/ace/README.md

 ### ACE_QUIET

+When this
-When defined to be '1', 'Y' or 'y', this is the same as using the --quiet option
+This environment variable is defined to be '1', 'Y' or 'y', this is the same as using the --quiet option

 ## <a name = "syntax"/>Command Syntax